simont77/fakegato-history/README.md

 * In step 4, use the quickstartGoogleDrive.js included with this module.
 You need to run the command from fakegato-hisory directory.
 Then just follow steps a to c.

 ##### Additional notes for Google Drive
-* The folder in which you want to save the persisted data must be already present on Google Drive
 * Pay attention so that your plugin does not issue multiple addEntry calls for the same accessory at the same time (this may results in unproper behaeviour of Google Drive to the its asynchronous nature)

 ### TODO